-Steven was born and educated in New York, and moved to California in 1996.
+Steve was born and educated in New York and moved to California in 1996.
 He practises in federal and state courts throughout the United States.
-Steven’s primary area of practice is in complex civil actions, in particular class and representative actions involving antitrust, securities and environmental law.
+Steve’s primary area of practice is in complex civil actions, particularly class and representative actions involving antitrust, securities and environmental law, and cutting-edge issues involving tech giants such as Apple, Facebook and Google.
+He is regularly in lead or co-lead counsel roles on high-profile cases resulting in ground-breaking law and successful settlements.
+He has received many worldwide accolades.

-What did you find most challenging about entering the antitrust area?
+What did you find most difficult about entering practice as a competition lawyer?

 Steven Williams is identified as a top-notch competition lawyer and a "highly intelligent strategic thinker".